 n.
 For sexual misconduct cases, the university’s investigation of the report (including the preparation of formal charges, if any) will be completed promptly and thoroughly.
 If a case of alleged sexual misconduct is not resolved through the administrative resolution (a.k.a. “informal resolution”) process – a process that the responding party has the right to choose – the matter will be scheduled for a hearing before the Sexual Misconduct Hearing Board (SMHB).

 o.
-The Title IX Office will assign unbiased board members to each SMHB proceeding to remove a conflict of interest.
+The Title IX Administrator or designee will assign unbiased board members to each SMHB proceeding to remove a conflict of interest.
 When a SMHB is scheduled, the complainant and the respondent will be informed of the date, time and location of the proceeding.
 Both parties will be informed of the names of the SMHB members and if there is a conflict of interest, both parties involved will have the opportunity to challenge the composition of the SMHB assigned to their case prior to the hearing.

 q.
-Both the complainant and the respondent are afforded equal opportunity to have a process advisor, legal counsel, support person, and expert testimony of their choice at the hearing.
-Equal restrictions apply in forbidding process advisors, legal counsel, and support persons for addressing the board.
+Both the complainant and the respondent are afforded equal opportunity to have a process adviser, legal counsel, support person, and expert testimony of their choice at the hearing.
+Equal restrictions apply in forbidding process advisers, legal counsel, and support persons for addressing the board.
 In addition, cross examination of one another or witness by the complaint and respondent are forbade.
 However, cross examination thru the Hearing Chair can occur.

 r.
 The reporting party is encouraged, but not required, to be present throughout the hearing.
 The reporting party, the charged party, attorneys, advocates, advisers, or the SMHB may not ask repetitive questions of any witness.
 Upon prior conclusion, either party or the Title IX Investigator assigned to the case may make summary comments in the hearing.